-Using the \mathfrak{W} position with the temperature control set to the cold position will cause the outside of the windshield to fog up.
+Using the position with the temperature control set to the cold position is dangerous as it will cause the outside of the windshield to fog up.
 Your vision will be hampered, which could lead to a serious accident.
-Set the temperature control to the hot or warm position when using the \mathfrak{W} position.
+Set the temperature control to the hot or warm position when using the position.

-- For maximum defrosting, set the temperature control dial to the extreme hot position and the fan control dial to position 4. - If warm air is desired at the floor, set the mode selector dial to the v position. - In the ₩, or ₽ position, the air conditioner is automatically turned on (however, the indicator light does not illuminate) and the → position is automatically selected to defrost the windshield.
-In the ₩ or ₽ position, the → position cannot be changed to the $\stackrel{\frown}{\frown}$ position.
+- For maximum defrosting, set the temperature control dial to the extreme hot position and the fan control dial to position 4. - If warm air is desired at the floor, set the mode selector dial to the position. - In the w, or position, the air conditioner is automatically turned on (however, the indicator light does not illuminate) and the position is automatically selected to defrost the windshield. - In the wo or position, the position cannot be changed to the position.